VirtualEngine/FSLogixDsc/README.md

 * **FSLProfileContainerPolicy** configures FSLogix Profile container registry settings.
 * **FSLRuleEditor** installs the FSLogix Rule Editor.
 * **FSLAppsLab** deploys the FSLogix container application, groups and policies on a single lab host.
-* **FSLEditorsLab** deploys the FSLogix rule and Java rule editor applications on a single lab host.
+* **FSLRuleEditorsLab** deploys the FSLogix rule and Java rule editor applications on a single lab host.

 ## Requirements